Y0shicon/Tic-Tac-Toe.io/README.md

   base : '/[REPO-NAME]/'
 })
 ```
-2. Go to settings in the REPO and navigate to the actions section > General
+2. Go to settings in the REPO and navigate to the actions section > General.
 3. Go to the bottom and switch on `Read and write permissions` and hit save.
 4. Navigate to the `Actions` tab and `Create your own`.
 5. Paste the following :